 Jamal Gerald is an artist based in Leeds.
 His work is conversational, socially conscious, a celebration of individuality and focuses on identity and lived experiences.
 Mostly making the type of work that he wants to see, with the aim of taking up space as a Black queer person.
 Trying to make sure that each piece he creates is a different form to the one he made before.
 He has made work for poetry slams, films, parties, cafes and theatres.

-He has made work in many different forms, such as a solo show where he shares autobiographical stories about being Black and gay, to having one-to-one conversations about privilege, to stripping down to his underwear in the city centre of Leeds in a short film, and an interactive performance where he puts words in people’s mouths.
-In 2016, he nationally toured his first solo show ‘FADoubleGOT’.
-He was also a co-deviser and performer for the critically acclaimed ‘Putting Words in Your Mouth’, which premiered at the Roundhouse in November 2016; it was devised and directed by Scottee.
+He has made work in many different forms, such as a solo show where he shares autobiographical stories about being Black and gay, to having one-to-one conversations about privilege, to stripping down to his underwear in the city centre of Leeds in a short film, an interactive performance where he puts words in people’s mouths, to honouring and invoking the energies of the Orishas through African disaporic rituals.

-Theatre in the Mill, to make a new show called 'Idol', which premiered at Transform 19 in Leeds.
-Jamal’s work has also been shown at SPILL Festival of Performance, Leeds Playhouse, Battersea Arts Centre and the Barbican.
+Theatre in the Mill, to make a new show called Idol which premiered at Transform 19 in Leeds.
+Jamal’s work has also been shown at Kampnagel (Hamburg), SPILL Festival of Performance, Leeds Playhouse, Battersea Arts Centre and the Barbican.